TheCadien/SuluNewsBundle/readme.md

   name_prefix: app.
 ```

-Configure your own public website controller with the name `sulu_news.controller` or use the default bundle controller as follows
+Configure your own public website controller with the name `sulu_news.controller` or use the default bundle controller as follows.
  ```yaml
     sulu_news.controller:
       class: 'TheCadien\Bundle\SuluNewsBundle\Controller\NewsWebsiteController'